 This rectangular chamber can be quite dangerous for the poorly prepared.
 It is very easy to identify: the entrance is a sealed two-tile door, and there will be a handful of weak dancing weapons resting just outside of it.
 You'll find sleeping dancing weapons scattered throughout the place, with several clustered near the ends.
 If you're a character capable of stealthy stabbing, bring a source of invisibility and try to take them out that way; dancing weapons (as well as most deep elves) can't see invisible, so you'll be able to safely dispose of most of them.
 Noisy melee brutes should proceed cautiously, luring weapons back to previously explored areas one at a time and taking them out in relative safety.
 Casters should attempt the same if possible, though without haste it will be difficult for most casters to avoid getting assaulted in melee as they retreat.
 If possible, avoid dealing elemental damage, and don't even attempt Hexes; the weapons are largely resistant to elemental damage and have infinite magic resistance.
 They can most easily be taken out with Earth Magic or pure Conjurations spells.
 Weapons with the draining brand can inflict huge amounts of draining if allowed to live for long, while weapons of distortion can easily send a player hurtling into the Abyss, and the standard elemental branded weapons will make you regret forgetting your resistances; as such, it helps to come here with as wide a spectrum of resistances as you can muster.

 The last floor of the Elven Halls is especially dangerous, but its treasure vaults make it worth looting.
 Most of the floor should be similar to the floors above it, but the treasure vault itself will be filled with many extremely dangerous advanced deep elves, capable of hitting you with such devastating spells as Lehudib's Crystal Spear, Summon Greater Demon, and Damnation.
 The treasure vault is large enough that random teleportation is in no way a safe escape plan - there is a good chance you'll find yourself surrounded by very powerful hostiles, though if teleporting is your only hope of survival, it's a gamble worth taking.
+It may be worth using a scroll of magic mapping to map this floor, and then clear out the area outside the easily-identifiable vault first, to give yourself a greater chance of teleporting to safety; teleporting can never be infallible though.

 - Round out your elemental resistances for at least fire and cold.
 Negative energy resistance will help out against the Bolts of Draining, though these are somewhat less common.